thmxv/tx-lang-cxx/README.md

 ## Backlog

-- make read_multibyte_index and read_short more consistant
-- use get_byte_count_for_opcode in ALL the places, verify the token type is correct
+- TODOs in the code
 - Test for loop, block expr, if expr, fn expr
 - allow native fn to generate runtime error
 - check arity/signature of native fn
 - Chapter 24 challenges (functions)
-- fix cast of opcode multibyte values to u32?
 - error when assigning to constant golbal
 - forbid global redefinition, unless specifically specified (REPL)
 - allow "var a = a;" in the case of shadowing and not assigning to self